 Asking a gentile to light the candle: In all cases that one did not light a Yartzite or Yizkor candle before Yom Tov, it is permitted to ask a gentile to light it for him.

-Lighting a candle for other relatives: The above leniency of lighting a Yartzite/Yizkor candle on Yom Tov in one’s home only applies towards one’s the Yartzite or Yizkor of one’s parents, and not other relatives.
+Lighting a candle for other relatives: The above leniency of lighting a Yartzite/Yizkor candle on Yom Tov in one’s home only applies towards the Yartzite or Yizkor of one’s parents, and not other relatives.
 It is forbidden to light candles on behalf of other relatives inside one’s home, if one does not need the light.
 Even in Shul, one is not to light too many candles.

 PDF Article and source sheet